|

 and transportation systems that accommodate environments in excess of 25

-to organize the documentation team, establish and implement standards,
+was to organize the documentation team, establish and implement

-and plan the migration to fully electronic documentation, such as CBT
+standards, and plan the migration to fully electronic documentation,

 |